A restricted Magnus property for profinite surface groups: Centralizers of profinite multitwists in the procongruence Teichm uller group

 Let $r\in\N^+$ be such that, for every profinite Dehn twist $\tau_\gm\in\cGG_{g,n}$, there holds $\tau_\gm^r\in\cGG^K$.
 From the results of \S 5 in \cite{boggi}, it follows that it is possible to recover the subspaces $\Psi_{K,p}(\sg)$ and $\Psi_{K,p}(\sg')$ as the \emph{cores} (cf.\ remarks preceding Lemma~5.11 \cite{boggi}) of the symmetric bilinear forms on $H_1(\ol{S}_K,\Q_p)$ associated to the multi-transvections $\rho_{K,(p)}(\tau_{\gm_1}^{r\cdot h_1}\ldots\tau_{\gm_s}^{r\cdot h_s})$ and $\rho_{K,(p)}(\tau_{\delta_1}^{r\cdot k_1}\ldots\tau_{\delta_t}^{r\cdot k_t})$, respectively.
 Therefore, the hypotheses of the theorem imply $\sg=\sg'$, but then items $(i)$ and $(ii)$ follow immediately. \end{proof}

-An immediate consequence of Theorem~\ref{multi-twists} is a description of centralizers of profinite multi-twists of the procongruence Teichm\"uller group (for maximal multi-curves, this result also appeared in \cite{H-M2}, cf.\ Theorems~D and E).
+An immediate consequence of Theorem~\ref{multitwists} is a description of centralizers of profinite multitwists of the procongruence Teichm\"uller group, generalizing Theorems~D and E in \cite{H-M2} in which this result was proved for maximal multi-curves.

 \begin{corollary} \begin{enumerate} \item For $2g-2+n>0$, let $\sg=\{\gm_1,\ldots,\gm_s\}$ be a profinite multi-curve on $S_{g,n}$ and $(h_1,\ldots,h_k)\in(m_\sg\cdot\N^+)^k$ a multi-index, with $m_\sg\in\ZZ^\ast$.
 Then, there holds: